 - Deconstructing Naruto's attire seems unnecessary.
 Striking character designs are part of the appeal of Naruto.
 Fortunately, this is a reading medium, so it's less distracting.

-- Enough Character Shilling of Kurenai already!
+- Excessive Character Shilling of Kurenai.

 - See Schedule Slip.

 - With its more mature and introspective nature comes a few darker moments and F-strikes later down the line.
 Likewise, Naruto and Hinata start out lower so that they have higher to rise.
 Sensitive readers be warned, but I wouldn't quite consider it a Dark Fic.

 - Members of the village council and the Hyuuga are rather nasty and insidious, by the author's intentions.
 Your reaction to this may depend somewhat on how you tolerate stark Good vs. Evil stories.
 How good or bad this is objectively will ultimately depend on their motives and the yet-to-be-revealed original cause.

 Not That Great

 Personally I find this guy's works very overrated.
 His grammar is good for sure, but I find that he completely demonizes characters that canon shows to not be that bad (Hiashi and the Hyuugas), he falls into so many cliches and fanon, and does a lot of fixing of things that ain't broke(Naruto's wardrobe- other people have eye catching clothes to).
 He makes Naruto deny the toad summoning contract based on a completely and utterly stupid thought.
 This troper feels that the fic isn't as good as people say it is.